What is patch management?

 Automated patch management with Miradore

 Miradore retrieves a list of software updates and patches from supported vendors automatically.
 Patches are retrieved in a pre-packaged format ready for automatic deployment, clearly presented in one consolidated view.
-Using the list of available patches, Miradore scans the patching status of your Windows devices daily, without causing disruption to device users.
+Using the list of available patches, Miradore scans the patching status of your Windows and Mac devices daily, without causing disruption to device users.

 Miradore monitors all managed devices, giving administrators a clear view of the patching status.
 Miradore provides easy-to-understand reports and widgets displaying information on the availability and installation status of patches.